zowe/docs-site/docs/user-guide/generate-certificates.md

 | `dname` (*Optional*) | Specifies the distinguished name.
 Domain names and IPs should be added into certificate SAN.
 If the field `san` is not defined, the `zwe init` command uses `zowe.externalDomains`.|

 **Configure `zowe.yaml` file:**
-The following `zowe.yaml` example generates the following artifacts:
+The following `zowe.yaml` example generates the following artifacts.

  - A `PKCS12` certificate, specified in `zowe.setup.certificate.type`
  - A keystore directory `/var/zowe/keystore`, specified in  `zowe.setup.certificate.pkcs12.directory`.